singularityhub/sregistry/docs/_docs/install/server.md

 minio version RELEASE.2020-04-02T21-34-49Z
 ```

-which you can set in the docker-compose.yml file to pin it.
+which you can set in the docker compose.yml file to pin it.
 Notice that we bind the
 folder "minio-images" in the present working directory to /images in the container,
 which is where we are telling minio to write images to the filesystem.
 This means
 that if your container goes away, the image files will still be present on the host.